mellerikat-gyulim-gu/eva-agent/README.md

 ## Dependencies

+`eva-agent` depends on `eva-agent-ollama` OR `eva-agent-vllm`.
+So they should be installed exclusively.

 | eva-agent                        | eva-agent-qdrant    | eva-agent-ollama    | eva-agent-init    |
 | ---- | ---- | ---- | ---- |
 | 2.1.2 / app-2.1.1 / img-2.1-a1.1 |                     |                     |                   |